What It’s Really Like to Work From Home as a Nurse (No Filter, No Fluff)

 Remote nursing is a wild mix: part freedom, part frustration, part re-inventing what “caring” looks like.
 You’re still saving the day—just from your kitchen table (and maybe with a cat on your lap).

 Ready to swap the badge for a headset?
-Check out our Telehealth Resume Kit or hit the Telehealth Job Board.
+Check out our Free Starter Kit or hit the Telehealth Job Board.
 And if you ever feel alone in your journey, the Telehealth Nurse Network community has your back—sweatpants and all.